luigiberrettini/NLog.Targets.Syslog/README.md

 ======================
 **NLog Syslog** is a custom target for **NLog**: [http://nlog-project.org](http://nlog-project.org/).

-It can be used with version 4.3.7 and later of NLog and allows to send logging messages to a Unix-style Syslog server.
+It can be used with version 4.3.7 and later of NLog and allows to send logging messages to a Syslog server.

 **Notice**